Credit Card Processing Fees: What’s The Average & How Much Should You Pay?

 The Final Word On Credit Card Processing Rates

 Every credit card processor has its own schedule of fees and processing charges, although they might vary quite a bit from one customer to another.
 While many fees are unavoidable, others can be reduced or eliminated through negotiation.
-Because costs vary so widely from one merchant to another, “average” figures don’t tell you much about what your costs will be.
+Because costs vary so widely among merchants, “average” figures don’t tell you much about what your costs will be.

-With that in mind, here are some recommendations to help you get the best service at the most affordable price:
+With that in mind, here are some recommendations to help you get the best service for a reasonable price:

 - If you’re running a very small or seasonal business, look for a highly-rated provider with flat-rate pricing, no monthly fees, and no long-term contracts.